AditiChandra18/Modak-Detection-in-images-/README.md

 The third code provides the testing of images and finally detect the modak in an image

 The results are:
+1.

-2. Output of running training of im https://user-images.githubusercontent.com/37157534/72637416-463d1d80-3987-11ea-9877-80bdbef00eda.JPG
+2. Output of Develop ModakDataset Object https://user-images.githubusercontent.com/37157534/72637416-463d1d80-3987-11ea-9877-80bdbef00eda.JPG